 - They are self-assured.

-- They have an exaggerated sense of entitlement and are often demanding.
+- They have an exaggerated sense of entitlement and are often overly demanding.

-- They regard the opinion of friends and their friendships are of paramount importance.
+- They value the opinion of friends and their friendships are of paramount importance.

 - They are group ("gang") - orientated, placing a high value on universal human rights.